kelr/go-twitch-api/README.md

 This library provides access to the Helix Twitch API.

-Note: This is a work in progress and may not provide full functionality.
+Note: This is a work in progress and a project to help me learn Go :).
+May not provide full functionality.

 ## Installation